SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Decorating elements

-We can configure the way items are displayed in a more finer-grained way.
+We can configure the way items are displayed in a more fine-grained way.
 The following example illustrates it.
 We can control the icon associated with the item using the message `displayIcon:`, and the item color using the message `displayColor:`.
-The format (bold, italic, underline) can the controlled by the corresponding messages `displayItalic:`, `displayBold:` and `displayUnderline:`.
+The format (bold, italic, underline) can be controlled by the corresponding messages `displayItalic:`, `displayBold:` and `displayUnderline:`.
 See Figure *@figSimpleListDecorated@*.